Dr. Simon Ourian Reviews Rhinoplasty: Comparing Surgical And Non-Invasive Options

 Cons:

-In contrast, non-invasive rhinoplasty, also known as liquid rhinoplasty, uses injectable fillers to temporarily alter the shape of the nose.
-This method is gaining popularity for its minimal downtime and instant results.
+Non-invasive rhinoplasty, also known as liquid rhinoplasty, uses injectable fillers to temporarily alter the shape of the nose.
+It has minimal downtime and instant results.

 Pros: